Together Changing Lives!

-The Amy Biehl Foundation is a non-profit organisation that offers programmes to develop and empower youth (5 – 18 years of age) living in the challenged and vulnerable communities within the Western Cape.
-The programmes place a focus on the creative side of the child’s brain, and supplement the shortcomings of the educational system in the townships of South Africa.
-There are huge inadequacies in the schools in which we work, creating a great need for our programmes.
-In 2011, 52.08% of children that started school did not show up to sit their Grade 12 final exams, the Foundation aims to make learning enjoyable and encourage youngsters to want to learn.
-(Weekend Argus – Jan 7 2012 edition)
+The Amy Foundation is a non-profit organisation that offers programmes to develop and empower youth, ages 5-25, living in challenged and vulnerable communities within the Western Cape.
+The programmes place a focus on creativity by supplementing the shortcomings of the educational system in the townships of South Africa.
+In 2014, only 43.9% of students completed secondary education (Stats SA, August 2014).
+The Amy Foundation aims to make learning enjoyable while also fostering the drive for academic success.

 The Western Cape has the highest level of youth crime, tik addiction and dagga use in South Africa, as well as the most 7-13 year olds arrested and charged by police- keeping youngsters off the streets and away from these societal ills gives them hope for a brighter future.

 The Foundation was named after American student, Amy Biehl, a gifted and dynamic young woman who was committed to making a difference in South Africa.
 She tirelessly worked with members of the African National Congress (ANC) at the University of the Western Cape’s Community Law Centre on the new Constitution and Women’s Rights, as well as helped register voters for the country’s first free elections in 1994.